 - Spanish teacher or professor

-- International banking officer
+- International account manager or banking professionals

 How Will a Degree in Spanish from Saint Joseph's University Prepare You for a Future Career?